Starage Logo

 THE STRONGHOLD BUILDER'S GUIDE FOR SHIPS

-The Stronghold Builder’s Guide is a wonderful resource for roleplaying, allowing DMs and players to outfit their settings in detail.
+To benefit from this section, you’ll need the Stronghold Builder's Guidebook and the Farscape main book.
+The Guidebook is a great resource that allows DMs and players to outfit their settings in detail.
 Its usefulness need not be limited to medieval fantasy settings, however.
 With some alterations, the rules for purchasing rooms can be applied to space vessels and futuristic buildings.

 Room Quality

 Room quality is a rule-of-thumb indication of how pretty and functional a room is.
-Every room has a rating, whether it is poor or luxurious.
-Elaborate and well-supplied rooms grant some bonuses, while rickety rooms exact penalties.
-The ship’s crew and passengers gain any penalties or bonuses; short-term guests do not.
+Every room has a rating, whether it’s poor or luxurious.
+Elaborate and well-supplied rooms grant bonuses, while rickety rooms exact penalties.

 Room Quality: Poor